Edit an Existing Website Through GitHub

 1. Can only edit one file at a time

 As we will shortly demonstrate, GitHub only allows for editing a single file at a time.
 This is not always an issue but for changes that require editing two files it means that one of the edits is non-functional and may even cause a failure of the GitHub Action for updating the live website.
-For example adding a new image to the website would require (1) adding the image to GitHub and (2) embedding that image in the website.
+For example adding a new image to the website would require two commits: (1) adding the image to GitHub and (2) embedding that image in the website.

 2. Can’t preview changes